colab-coop/bylaws/ARTICLE-7.markdown

 ### Section 7.2 Terms Defined

-"Surplus" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Invested Members.
+`Surplus` shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Invested Members.

-"Profit" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Provisional Members, Working Members, and non-member collaborators (Friends of CoLab).
+`Profit` shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Provisional Members, Working Members, and non-member collaborators (Friends of CoLab).

-“Loss” shall be defined as the excess of expenses and losses over revenues and gains for a fiscal year.
+`Loss` shall be defined as the excess of expenses and losses over revenues and gains for a fiscal year.

-"Collective Account" shall be defined as a permanent capital account, not to be distributed to Invested Members.
+`Collective Account` shall be defined as a permanent capital account, not to be distributed to Invested Members.

-"Member Accounts" shall be defined as individual accounts for disbursement to Invested Members.
+`Member Accounts` shall be defined as individual accounts for disbursement to Invested Members.

 ### Section 7.3 Allocations and Distributions of Profits and Losses

-(a) Any Surplus shall be credited to Invested Member Accounts.
+(a) Any Surplus shall be credited 50% to Invested Member Accounts and 50% to the Collective Account.

 (b) Any Profit shall be credited to the Collective Account.